SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

             text: 'contact us'
           -
             type: text
-            text: ' and we''ll do our best to troubleshoot.'
+            text: " and we'll do our best to troubleshoot."
       -
         type: heading
         attrs: